SofaComplianceRobotics/docs-support/docs/SOFARobotics/GUI-user-manual.md

 ### Simulation & Windows

 The software consists of two main components: a 3D view of the simulation and a set of windows.
 In the 3D view, you can observe the simulated robot.
+To change what is displayed in the 3D view, from the main bar, go to **View>Viewport**.

 The windows offer various functionalities, enabling you to program or directly control your robot.

 #### Overview of the Windows